-ruleIndex property

-If theDescriptor exists (that is, if theTool contains a reportingDescriptor object (§3.42) that describes the rule that was violated), a result object MAY contain a property named ruleIndex whose value is the array index (§3.7.3) of theDescriptor within theComponent.ruleDescriptors (§3.18.18).
-Otherwise, ruleIndex SHALL be absent.

-The semantics of ruleIndex are identical to the semantics of reportingDescriptorReference.index (§3.45.5), and are described there.

-ruleDescriptorReference property
+rule property

-Depending on the circumstances, a result object either SHALL NOT, SHOULD, or MAY contain a property named ruleDescriptorReference whose value is a reportingDescriptorReference object (§3.45) that identifies theDescriptor.
+Depending on the circumstances, a result object either SHALL NOT, SHOULD, or MAY contain a property named rule whose value is a reportingDescriptorReference object (§3.45) that identifies theDescriptor.
 The procedure for looking up a reportingDescriptor from a reportingDescriptorReference is described in §3.45.3.

-If theDescriptor does not exist (that is, if theTool does not contain a reportingDescriptor object (§a3.42) that describes the rule that was violated), then ruleDescriptorReference SHALL NOT be present.
+If theDescriptor does not exist (that is, if theTool does not contain a reportingDescriptor object (§a3.42) that describes the rule that was violated), then rule SHALL NOT be present.

-If theDescriptor occurs in theTool.extensions (§3.17.3), then ruleDescriptorReference SHOULD be present.

-NOTE 1: If theDescriptor occurs in theTool.extensions and ruleDescriptorReference is absent, the SARIF consumer will not be able to locate the rule metadata, even if ruleIndex (§3.24.6) is present, because ruleIndex alone does not specify which extension contains theDescriptor.

-If theDescriptor occurs in theTool.driver (§3.17.2) and ruleIndex is absent, then again ruleDescriptorReference SHOULD be present.
+If theDescriptor exists, then rule SHOULD be present.

-NOTE 2: If theDescriptor occurs in theTool.driver and ruleIndex is absent, the SARIF consumer will not be able to locate the rule metadata within theTool.driver.ruleDescriptors.
+NOTE: If rule is absent, the SARIF consumer will not be able to locate the rule metadata.

-If theDescriptor occurs in theTool.driver and ruleIndex is present, then ruleDescriptorReference MAY be present.

-NOTE 3: If theDescriptor occurs in theTool.driver, then ruleIndex suffices to locate the rule metadata within theTool.driver.ruleDescriptors.

-If ruleDescriptorReference.id (§3.45.4) is absent, it SHALL default to thisObject.ruleId.
-If ruleDescriptorReference.id and thisObject.ruleId are both present, they SHALL be equal.
+If rule.id (§3.45.4) is absent, it SHALL default to thisObject.ruleId.
+If rule.id and thisObject.ruleId are both present, they SHALL be equal.

-If ruleDescriptorReference.index (§3.45.5) is absent, it SHALL default to thisObject.ruleIndex.
-If ruleDescriptorReference.index and thisObject.ruleIndex are both present, they SHALL be equal.

-If ruleDescriptorReference is absent, it SHALL default to a reportingDescriptorReference object whose id property is set to thisObject.ruleId and whose index property is set to thisObject.ruleIndex.
+If rule is absent, it SHALL default to a reportingDescriptorReference object whose id property is set to thisObject.ruleId.

-taxonReferences
+taxa

-A result object MAY contain a property named taxonReferences whose value is an array of zero or more unique (§3.7.2) reportingDescriptorReference objects (§3.45) each of which refers to a taxon into which this result falls.
+A result object MAY contain a property named taxa whose value is an array of zero or more unique (§3.7.2) reportingDescriptorReference objects (§3.45) each of which refers to a taxon into which this result falls.

-If the toolComponent object (§3.18) theComponent that defines the rule that was violated contains a reportingDescriptor object (§3.42) theDescriptor (a member of toolComponent.ruleDescriptors (§3.18.18)) that describes that rule, then thisObject.taxonReferences SHALL contain elements corresponding to those elements of theDescriptor.optionalTaxonReferences (§3.42.16) that describe taxa into which this result falls. thisObject.taxonReferences SHALL NOT contain elements which correspond to theDescriptor.taxonReferences (§3.42.15); rather, the result SHALL implicitly be taken to fall into all the taxa described by theDescriptor.taxonReferences.
+If the toolComponent object (§3.18) theComponent that defines the rule that was violated contains a reportingDescriptor object (§3.42) theDescriptor (a member of toolComponent.rules (§3.18.18)) that describes that rule, then thisObject.taxa SHALL contain elements corresponding to those elements of theDescriptor.optionalTaxa (§3.42.16) that describe taxa into which this result falls. thisObject.taxa SHALL NOT contain elements which correspond to theDescriptor.taxa (§3.42.15); rather, the result SHALL implicitly be taken to fall into all the taxa described by theDescriptor.taxa.

-Otherwise (that is, if theDescriptor does not exist), thisObject.taxonReferences SHALL contain elements that describe all taxa into which the result falls.
+Otherwise (that is, if theDescriptor does not exist), thisObject.taxa SHALL contain elements that describe all taxa into which the result falls.

-In either case, if there is no toolComponent that defines the taxonomy to which an element of thisObject.taxonReferences refers, then that element (a reportingDescriptorReference object) SHALL contain only an id property (§3.45.4).
+In either case, if there is no toolComponent that defines the taxonomy to which an element of thisObject.taxa refers, then that element (a reportingDescriptorReference object) SHALL contain only an id property (§3.45.4).